 Support the Foundation

-The Finis Horne Arena at Lander University was the setting for the culmination of many dreams for the more than 500 Piedmont Technical College graduates who took center stage.
+The Finis Horne Arena at Lander University was the setting for the culmination of many dreams for the more than 450 Piedmont Technical College graduates who took center stage.

 Dr. Ray Brooks, president, welcomed graduates, family and guests to celebrate a milestone in their lives.
-He compared their educational journey to taking a road trip.

 Piedmont Technical College president Dr. Ray Brooks, back left, honored 10 community leaders and college associates with the Presidential Medallion, the institution’s most prestigious award, at PTC’s recent commencement exercises.

 Piedmont Technical College recently held its annual Scholarship luncheon.
 The following recipients were among those honored:

 Piedmont Technical College students who had outstanding academic accomplishments during the 2011 spring semester have earned inclusion on the President’s List.
 To be named to the list, students must be full-time and earn a term GPA of 4.00.
 Students will receive a certificate of achievement signed by the college president.